kaileywaal/watch-party/README.md

 It performs analysis on the weather data retrieved to answer a simple question: out of all possible hours that it _could_ be sunny (AKA when it is not night time), what percentage of the time is it ACTUALLY sunny?

 On the web app, users can select two locations to compare.
 They will see historical data for both, with the "winner" for that particular day highlighted in green.
 (Hence "Weather **Wars**."
 This is serious stuff, people!!).

+## User Requirements Overview
+As a user:
+1. I should be able to select any two locations from the list to compare weather data.
+2. Upon selecting locations to compare, I should be able to easily see which location gets the most sun and therefore "wins" the weather war.
+3. Upon selecting locations to compare, I should be able to see the overall average percent of sun for each location.
+4. Upon selecting locations to compare, I should be able to see the percent of sun for each location by date.
+5. I should be able to easily distinguish which location "wins" the weather war by date.

 ## Application Features